 Additionally, the opinions expressed in advertisements appearing in the Gateway are those of the advertisers and not the Gateway nor the Gateway Student Journalism Society unless explicitly stated.

 The Gateway is created using Macintosh computers and HP Scanjet flatbed scanners.
 Adobe InDesign is used for layout.
 Adobe Illustrator is used for vector images, while Adobe Photoshop is used for raster images.
-Adobe Acrobat is used to create PDF files which are burned directly to plates to be mounted on the printing press at Webco in Leduc.
-The Gateway Online is powered by the WordPress content management system and the Apache web server running on Ubuntu 10.04.
-The Manitoban is the Gateway’s sister paper, and we love her dearly, though “not in that way.”
+The Gateway‘s website is powered by the WordPress content management system and the Apache web server running on Ubuntu.